Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 # Completed tasks list
 The tasks which have be completed and pushed to VCS.

-[o] - Update "You made the right choice officer" and implement the green number score system instead [o] - Approval message is the wrong format, should be large green text [o] - Reduce time before start of queue
+[o] - The potato does not leave the customs office when the time runs out, set x/y [o] - Update "You made the right choice officer" and implement the green number score system instead [o] - Approval message is the wrong format, should be large green text [o] - Reduce time before start of queue